-The balance resulted from a negative cash balance in the miscellaneous state grants fund (a nonmajor governmental fund), the IDEA Part-B fund (a nonmajor governmental fund), Title I, disadvantaged children fund (a nonmajor governmental fund), and the miscellaneous federal grants fund (a nonmajor governmental fund) at fiscal year end.
+The balance resulted from a negative cash balance in the IDEA Part-B fund (a nonmajor governmental fund) and the Title I, disadvantaged children fund (a nonmajor governmental fund) at fiscal year end.
 The balances are eliminated on the government-wide financial statements.